-The idea of social syndicalism is to organize those people who are directly affected by different forms of oppression.
-For example, the social system of capitalism and the State groups people together by what they call race and oppresses them based on that grouping.
-Yes, class oppression is a part of that because those groupings based upon race are for the most part forced down to the lowest levels of class.
-And having a class of super-exploited people is a fundamental element of capitalism.
-So as the super-exploited class resists capitalism on an economic level, it must also organize and resist based upon the factor of race group oppression. society is cooperation and the well-being of all, many conflicts within a community will be resolved by that alone.
+When people are free of competition with each other and the basis of society is co-operation and the well-being of all, many conflicts within a community will be resolved by that alone.
 But given that there could be some conflicts between individuals, within syndicates, between syndicates, or between different communities, that cannot be resolved among the people directly involved, the dispute would be taken to the community mediation syndicate.
 First, those that may be directly involved in a dispute who are members of the community mediation syndicate would not partake in the work of that mediation, but would rather partake in the sides of the dispute.
 The purpose of the mediation is not to choose sides or determine winners or losers in a dispute, but rather to help direct a process in which a solution can be found that is fair to both sides, and to prevent the outburst of violent conflict where a dispute is settled by whomever has the greatest physical might.

-Green Syndicalism
+★ Green Syndicalism

-Though syndicates should be organized around all needs and issues, the organization around the environment has special importance.
-Capitalism and the State has had a devastating impact on our environment.
+Though syndicates should be organised around all needs and issues, the organisation around the environment has special importance.
+Capitalism and the State have had a devastating impact on our environment.
 In order to resist that continuing impact and to change society (industries and communities) to exist in balance with our environment and to clean-up messes and heal the wounds to our environment, we need an extended effort in that direction.